 There's a single-player adventure mode that lets you gradually unlock characters and tracks, and an eight-player online mode, but what you'll likely be interested in for family gaming is the four-player local multiplayer, providing the chance for as many people as you have controllers to face off against each other, or to team up depending on which of the racing or arena modes you go for.

-If you grew up gaming in the early 2000s, or just have an appreciation for the classic games of the PS2 era, here's a triple dose of nostalgia for you and your loved ones to enjoy.
+If you grew up gaming in the early 2000s, or just have an appreciation for the classic games of the PS2 era, here's the best PS4 family games for a nostalgia trip for you and your loved ones to enjoy.
 Across the three games in the original trilogy, you can pilot Crash over, under and through the obstacles that make up the many levels.
 You can take it easy, and just try to make it to the end of each level, or you can challenge yourself or your family by trying to get every available collectible.

 Even if you're not the one with the controller in their hands, you can still appreciate the lush, colorful world and the game's zany humor.
 It can get fiendishly difficult at points, so it's perhaps not the most relaxing game on this list you could pick, but there's so much content you'll be busy for hours.